-- Balanced: This TRIS Balanced investment option performed broadly in line with peers across the measured time horizons. - Aggressive: The TRIS Aggressive investment option continued to outperform against peers across all measured time periods. - Income Focused: The TRIS Income Focused investment option has consistently outperformed the median across all presented time periods. - Cash: The TRIS Cash option underperformed against peers across all measured time periods because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
+- Balanced: This TRIS Balanced investment option performance outperformed the median for the 1-year return and was slightly below the median across the 5-year investment horizon. - Aggressive: The TRIS Aggressive investment option continued to outperform against peers across all measured time periods except the one-year time horizon, where it was slightly below median. - Income Focused: The TRIS Income Focused investment option consistently outperformed the median across all presented time periods. - Cash: The TRIS Cash option underperformed against peers across all measured time periods because it is a pure cash option, in accordance with APRA's guidelines for investment options labelled as 'cash'.
 This means it did not take on additional credit risk, concentration risk or duration risk as some peer cash options choose to do.